 The traditional model required a company to have either a dedicated fleet of delivery trucks or for the company to have a plethora of resources on-site to fulfill the order themselves in-house.

-Nowadays, many eCommerce fulfillment companies use third-party partners for the delivery work.
+Nowadays, many eCommerce fulfillment companies use automated order processing software for the delivery work.

 What Is the Best Shipping Method?

 Deciding on the best shipping method really depends on the items that are being shipped and where they are going; to a business or to a retail customer.

 In both cases, the method of shipping will be very different.

 For most eCommerce businesses selling high-value stock or something likely to be damaged or broken in transit, the best method of shipping will always be with a courier.

 The reason for this is that couriers are used to handling fragile goods and have a better understanding of what needs to be done to ensure the items are not damaged.

 For slower-moving goods that do not require such stringent care, postal shipping methods may be more appropriate.